Bottles and cans can be used to make new beverage containers and other products

 - Helsinki Wanha Kauppahalli

-Wine bags are made from multilayer plastic that cannot be separated for recycling.
+Wine bags are often made from multilayer plastic that cannot be separated for recycling.
 The insulation layers in wine bags also contain aluminium and ethylene vinyl alcohol, which makes the material difficult to recycle.
 The insulation layer protects the product from oxidation, but it poses challenges at many waste-to-energy facilities, for example, by causing corrosion in incinerator walls.

 Wine bags are used in the manufacture of recycled fuel